tc39/proposal-type-annotations/README.md

 In TypeScript, the non-null assertion operator has no runtime semantics, and this proposal would specify it similarly;
 but there is a case for adding non-nullable assertions as a runtime operator instead.
-If the champions come to the conclusion that the latter is preferred, this operator may warrant its own proposal.
+If a runtime operator is preferred, that would likely become an independent proposal.

 ### Generics